-As soon as Jesus gave His life for us the penalty for our sins was paid in full (John 19:30).
-All we have to do is believe that because of this God has forgiven our sins and saved us from the penalty we owed Him (Colossians 2:13-14).
+As soon as Jesus gave His life for us, the penalty for our sins was paid in full (John 19:30).
+What’s left for us to do is to believe that because Jesus died for us, God has forgiven our sins and saved us from the penalty we owed Him (Colossians 2:13-14).

 Therefore people don’t go to Hell to pay the penalty for their sins.
-They go to Hell because they didn’t decide to let Jesus pay the penalty for them during the lifetime they were given to do so (Hebrews 9:27) and no one else can do it.
+They go to Hell because they didn’t decide to let Jesus pay the penalty for them during the lifetime they were given to do so (Hebrews 9:27).
+Even after an eternity in hell the penalty for their sins will not be paid, because Jesus is the only one who could have paid it.

 “Salvation is found in no one else, for there’s no other name under Heaven given to men by which we must be saved” (Acts 4:12).